code-rhapsodie/dataflow-bundle/README.md

         - { name: coderhapsodie.dataflow.type }
 ```

-### Use the options for your dataflow type
+### Use options for your dataflow type

-The `AbstractDataflowType` can help you define the options of your Datataflow type.
+The `AbstractDataflowType` can help you define options for your Dataflow type.

 Add this method in your DataflowType class: